hhsecond/HandsOnDeepLearningWithPytorch/README.md

 # ThePyTorchBook

-Code snippets and applications explained in The PyTorch Book and the Interactive webpage for all the applications
+Code base is arranged based on the chapters.